As a guitarist and songwriter, I had performed solo, and as a member

 I am usually available to play in Montreal (given reasonable

-notice) either solo, or with sometimes partners.
-I
+notice), either solo, or with sometimes musical partners.

-For those interested in my music gear, I continue to steadily build
+For those interested in my gear, I continue to steadily build

 My current favorite practice guitar is a Simon & Patrick